Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--ai.md

-LLM -- "Language Model for Dialogue Applications" (LaMDA) 137B model from Google AI LLM -- "Pathways Language Model" (PaLM) 540B model from Google AI LLMs - large language models
-Mixture of Experts (MoE) = combining models https://huggingface.co/blog/moe Mixture of Experts -- "sparse mixture of experts" (SMoE) ML - machine learning https://en.wikipedia.org/wiki/Machine_learning ~"subfield of AI that describes AI using data and algorithms without a programmer explicitly specifying the solution path through program code"
+LLM -- "Language Model for Dialogue Applications" (LaMDA) 137B model from Google AI LLM -- "Pathways Language Model" (PaLM) 540B model from Google AI LLMs - large language models machine learning feature = ‘feature’, in this context might be something like ‘number of times UserA has viewed Issue123 in the last week', which may be a useful signal to a machine learning model machine learning feature store = ex.
+Tecton https://docs.tecton.ai/docs/introduction Mixture of Experts (MoE) = combining models https://huggingface.co/blog/moe Mixture of Experts -- "sparse mixture of experts" (SMoE) ML - machine learning https://en.wikipedia.org/wiki/Machine_learning ~"subfield of AI that describes AI using data and algorithms without a programmer explicitly specifying the solution path through program code"